http-wasm/http-wasm-guest-tinygo/README.md

 This is a [TinyGo WASI][3] library that implements the [Guest ABI][4].

 ## Example
-The following is an [example](example) of rewriting the incoming request path.
+The following is an [example](examples/rewrite) of rewriting the request URI.

 ```go
 package main